zeinnicholas/community-guidelines/templates/elementor-bug-report-form-template-04.md

 - 🎓 **Elementor Academy** — Learn how to use Elementor like a pro. <br>https://elemn.to/academy

-- 📖 **Contribution Guidelines** — Learn how to contribute to this repository. <br>https://elemn.to/gh-contributing
+- 💬 **Discord Community** — Chat with other Web Creators. <br>https://elemn.to/discord

-- 🤝 **Code of Conduct** — Help us foster a respectful and inclusive environment. <br>https://elemn.to/gh-code-of-conduct
+- 🌍 **Facebook Community** — Help and get help from other Elementor users. <br>https://elemn.to/community-on-fb

-- 🛡️ **Security Policy** — Report vulnerabilities safely. <br>https://elemn.to/gh-security
+- 🌐 **Developers Community** — Share code tips and ask other devs about extending with Elementor. <br>https://elemn.to/dev-community

 - 📚 **Developers Center** — For extending Elementor via API or custom code. <br>https://elemn.to/dev-center